 The storm water fee helps fund the City’s drainage projects, storm sewer maintenance, storm water program, and new storm sewer construction.
 The storm water fee was adopted to provide a perpetual, dedicated source of funding.
-The chart below shows the storm water rates effective as of January 2016.
-Beginning in 2017, on January 1st of each year, rates will automatically increase by 3% from the previous year’s fee.
+The chart below shows the storm water rates effective as of January 2021.
+As of 2017, on January 1st of each year, rates automatically increase by 3% from the previous year’s fee.

 Storm Water Fee Table